greenboxal/doggohub/doc/development/ux_guide/components.md

 #### Rest

 Primary links are blue in their rest state.
 Secondary links (such as the time stamp on comments) are a neutral gray color in rest.
-Details on the main GitLab navigation links can be found on the [features](features.md#navigation) page.
+Details on the main DoggoHub navigation links can be found on the [features](features.md#navigation) page.

 #### Hover